caracal-pipeline/caracal-docs/sphinx/manual/workers/crosscal/index.rst

     Execute the set_model segment.

+  **meerkat_band**

+    *{"L", "UHF"}*, *optional*, *default = L*

+    Select the MeerKAT observation band (only 'L 'or 'UHF' accepted for now).
+Set to 'L' by default.
+If both "meerkat_skymodel" and "meerkat_band" are enabled, then custom models of calibrator fields are used.
+For UHF band only models for PKS 1934-638 and PKS 408-65 are currently available.
+It is adviced to use them to avoid effects of calibrator field substructure.

   **meerkat_skymodel**

     *bool*, *optional*, *default = False*

-    Use the MeerkAT local sky model (lsm) of the calibrator field instead of a point source model.
+    Use the MeerKAT local sky model (lsm) of the calibrator field instead of a point source model.
 At the moment a MeerKAT lsm is only available for the calibrator PKS 1934-638.
 For the calibrator 0408-6545 a model is available but is not well tested yet and we do not recommend using it.

+  **meerkat_crystalball_skymodel**

+    *bool*, *optional*, *default = False*

+    Use the MeerKAT sky model of the calibrator field made for Crystalball.

+  **meerkat_crystalball_memory_fraction**

+    *float*, *optional*, *default = 0.5*

+    Fraction of system RAM that can be used when using Crystalball to predict calibrator visibilities in the model column.
+Used when setting automatically the chunk size.

+  **meerkat_crystalball_num_sources**

+    *int*, *optional*, *default = 0*

+    Select only N brightest sources when using Crystalball to predict calibrator visibilities in the model column.

+  **meerkat_crystalball_row_chunks**

+    *int*, *optional*, *default = 0*

+    Number of rows of input .MS that are processed in a single chunk when using Crystalball to predict calibrator visibilities in the model column.
+If zero, it will be set automatically.

   **no_verify**